Axiologic/SwarmShape/README.md

    SwarmShape 1.0 (beta): JS MVVM framework
 =====================================================

-Why?
+Why another framework?
-* real MVVM
+* real MVVM, no other JS framework is elegant enough
 * declarative, produce disciplined code for big projects
-* very gentle learning curve to become really effective
+* very gentle learning curve to become effective
-* Angular like in some aspects but real MVVM (modify DOM not strings, extend HTML with controllers and atributes)
+* is likeAngular in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and atributes)
 * typed models using an internal JavaScript DSL
 * clear separation between models (bindable properties), views (declarative html) and controllers (modify DOM elements, binds)
 * inversion of control: automaticaly links view on model types (dynamic controllers, cached dynamic controllers)
 * automatic persistence for models (to JSON) with embeded or transient proprties
 * multiple views for a model using shape-context attributes

       <div shape-model="@user" shape-context="notLoggedIn" ></div>